-My plan includes physical goals, goals related to my home, volunteer work etc. I’ve done really well this year developing a routine for physical activity and I enjoy the time spent exercising.
+My plan includes physical goals, goals related to my home, volunteer work etc. I’ve done really well developing a routine for physical activity and I enjoy the time spent exercising.
 However, I know that’s a habit that is so easy for me to backslide on.
 It requires constant vigilance, so I continue to add it to my quarterly, monthly, and even daily plans.

-I wrote a bit about this on Tuesday.
-It’s based on a book by Gary Keller called The One Thing, where he asks you to think about:
+This concept is based on a book by Gary Keller called The One Thing, where he asks you to think about:

 What is the one thing I can do right now, that by doing it everything else will become easier or unnecessary?